SchweizerischeBundesbahnen/scion-workbench/docs/site/howto/how-to-define-layout.md

 [<img src="/docs/site/images/workbench-layout-docked-parts.drawio.svg" height="300" alt="Layout with Parts Docked to the Side">](https://github.com/SchweizerischeBundesbahnen/scion-workbench/raw/master/docs/site/images/workbench-layout-docked-parts.drawio.svg)

 > [!NOTE]
-> The main area is where the workbench opens new views by default and is optional.
+> The main area is where the workbench opens views by default and is optional.
 The layout function cannot add views to the main area but display a welcome page.

 > [!TIP]
 > - The layout function can call `inject` to get any required dependencies.